harbenml/lomonet/README.md

 > This is a library for training of local model networks.

-This file will become your README and also the index of your documentation.
+This file will become the README and also the index of the documentation.

 Link to the documentation: https://harbenml.github.io/lomonet/

+ToDo
+- create a simple RBF network
+- extend it such that it has polynomial local models
+- add additional example for online adaptation

 ## Install